 We sometimes receive inquiries from customers questioning if it’s possible for one participant in a paternity test to switch samples, either with themselves or someone else, or if they could have changed the DNA somehow by eating before collecting DNA.
 If this happens to you, it is considered paternity fraud, and you may not get the accurate results you are looking for.
 Here are some sample scenarios.

 Paternity Fraud: Mom submits her DNA as the alleged father’s

 One question we encountered recently was a concerned possible father who thought maybe the mother of the child could have swabbed herself in his place to force the results to show not excluded, meaning he is considered to be the biological father.

 In all paternity testing cases our laboratory also includes the amelogenin gene to verify the sex of all participants.
 This helps to verify the alleged father being tested is male and the mother is female.
 We can also verify the sex of the child.
 This means mom could not swab herself and submit her sample as the alleged father without our laboratory experts discovering that.
-If this does occur we would place the paternity test on hold and contact the participants to ask them to re-swab the correct participants.
+If this does occur we place the paternity test on hold and contact the participants to ask them to re-swab the correct participants.

 If you are in a situation where you doubt the reliability of the other person to be honest about submitting their own sample, we always recommend a legal paternity test collection.
-To prevent any doubt of someone committing paternity fraud, all participants should go to a third party collection facility to have their DNA collected by a third party.
-The collector will verify ID and take photos of each participant.
+To prevent any doubt of someone committing paternity fraud, all participants should go to a third-party collection facility to have their DNA collected by an approved witness.
+This collector verifies ID and take photos of each participant.
 The collector then sends the samples to the lab for testing to establish a chain-of-custody to verify samples could not have been tampered with.